-The author has written three books and has spoken to thousands over the years using humorous graphics of some of his Dichos to make a point regarding the subject matter being discussed.
+The author has written 3 books and has spoken to thousands over the years using humorous graphics of some of his dichos to make a point regarding the subject matter being discussed.

-He still continues to make presentations to community groups, schools and organizations using Dichos and humorous graphics of Dichos to address the importance of their son and daughters receiving an education and the parent’s role under the LCAP requirements of the State of California.
+He still continues to make presentations to community groups and parents, using dichos, to address the importance of their children receiving an education and the parent’s role under the LCAP requirements of the State of California.

 John A. Flores, MBA

-Dichos, as part of the Hispanic culture, is slowly becoming the “forgotten language” among many of our adult population and especially the children of today’s world.
+Dichos, as part of the Latino culture is slowly becoming the “forgotten language” among many of our adult and especially our children of today’s world.

-Yet, Dichos have been the humor and wisdom that have been shared among Hispanics for many centuries over many a meal or conversations among our parents and grandparents as we were growing up.
-These Dichos that were communicated to me and my generation were not only humorous, but also brought guidance and levity to our personal situations.
+Yet, dichos have been the humor and wisdom that have been shared by many of our parents and grandparents when we were growing up.
+These dichos that were communicated to me and my generation were not only humorous, but also brought guidance and levity to our personal situations.

 John A. Flores, Author